Zupff/Software-Engineering/README.md

 # Software-Engineering
-This is the tangible model
+This is the tangible model for our Student Study Planner Website